zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ## Known issues

-* Sample databases are not deployed into the MSSQL or Postgres instances at this time.
+* Sample databases are not deployed into the MSSQL or PostgreSQL instances at this time.